Follow This Old House online:

 Do Window Washers Clean Other Window Components?

-Some window washers will clean more than the glass.
-However, not all window cleaning companies offer additional services because they require more equipment.
+Some companies offer additional services beyond glass cleaning, though these typically increase the total project cost.
 Shutter cleaning, for example, typically requires power washing equipment, and solar screens require special handling.
 Cleaning blinds and curtains is usually left to housekeeping services.

 How To Save Money on Window Cleaning